 Title Genre Author Synopsis Jurassic Park Science Fiction Michael Crichton #1 NEW YORK TIMES BESTSELLER READ THE BOOK THAT STARTED IT ALL "Wonderful powerful."-The Washington Post Book World CRICHTON An astonishing technique for recovering and cloning dinosaur DNA has been discovered.
 Now humankind's most thrilling fantasies have come true.
 Creatures extinct for eons roam Jurassic Park with their awesome presence and profound mystery, and all the world can visit them-for a price.
-"Wonderfulpowerful" -The Washington Peer Book World Until something goes wrong STURASSIC PARK In Jurassic Park, Michael Crichton taps all his mesmerizing talent and scientific brilliance to create his most electrifying technothriller. <section-header><section-header><text><section-header><section-header><text><text></text></text></section-header></section-header></text></section-header></section-header> Modernist Ernest Hemingway The quintessential novel of the Lost Generation, The Sun Also Rises is one of Ernest Hemingway's masterpieces and a classic example of his spare but powerful writing style.
+"Wooderful powerful." -The Washington Post Book World Until something goes wrong JOHASSIC PARK In Jurassic Park, Michael Crichton taps all his mesmerizing talent and scientific brilliance to create his most electrifying technothriller.
+The Sun Also Rises "Jose of the face of the sure of the dispersion to produce " THE SUN ALSO RISES THE HEMINGVAY LIBRARY ENTITO SUPPLY OF THE SUN AND SUPPLY AND SUPPLY OF THE SUN AND SUPPLY OF THE SUPPLY OF THE SUPPLY OF THE SUN AND SUPPLY OF THE SUN AND SUPPLY OF THE SUPPLY OF THE SUPPLY OF THE SUPPLY OF THE SUN AND SUPPLY OF THE SUPPLY OF T Modernist Ernest Hemingway The quintessential novel of the Lost Generation, The Sun Also Rises is one of Ernest Hemingway's masterpieces and a classic example of his spare but powerful writing style.
 A poignant look at the disillusionment and angst of the post-World War I generation, the novel introduces two of Hemingway's most unforgettable characters: Jake Barnes and Lady Brett Ashley.
 The story follows the flamboyant Brett and the hapless Jake as they journey from the wild nightlife of 1920s Paris to the brutal bullfighting rings of Spain with a motley group of expatriates.
 It is an age of moral bankruptcy, spiritual dissolution, unrealized love, and vanishing illusions.
 First published in 1926, The Sun Also Rises helped to establish Hemingway as one of the greatest writers of the twentieth century.
-Secrets Haunt the Lobsters' Sea (Mara Tusconi Mystery Series Book 3) Environmental Mystery Charlene D'Avanzo Paul Doiron, author of the Mike Bowditch mysteries, says Charlene is "a natural storyteller and a passionate scientist who brings both aspects of herself in her third novel, 'Secrets Haunt the Lobsters' Sea".
+Secrets Haunt the Lobsters' Sea (Mara Tusconi Mystery Series Book 3) SECRETS HAUNT THE LOBSTERS' SEA Environmental Mystery Charlene D'Avanzo Paul Doiron, author of the Mike Bowditch mysteries, says Charlene is "a natural storyteller and a passionate scientist who brings both aspects of herself in her third novel, 'Secrets Haunt the Lobsters' Sea'".
 Barbara Ross, Maine Clambake Mystery author, calls the book a "spellbinding mystery about the secrets of lobsters and the people who trap them".
 "Secrets" is a Foreward Review INDIES finalist.
 Marine ecologist and award-winning environmental educator Charlene D'Avanzo studied the New England coast for forty years.
 As a scientist, D'Avanzo sees firsthand the effects of climate change, and as a college professor, she knows the importance of storytelling in bringing ideas to life.
 Today she uses mysteries to immerse readers in Maine waters' stunning beauty and grave threats.
 An avid sea kayaker, D'Avanzo lives in Yarmouth, Maine.
 Cold Blood, Hot Sea is her first novel.